-In celebration of Women's History Month, the Firm will showcase each of our distinguished female lawyers.
+In celebration of Women's History Month, Gordon Feinblatt is showcasing each of our distinguished women lawyers.
 Check back daily for updates and insights from the women of Gordon Feinblatt.

-Gordon Feinblatt acknowledges the efforts of all of the women attorneys, paralegals, and staff that make this Firm special.
-The impact of each individual is significant, and the Firm sends a very special thank you to the women of Gordon Feinblatt!
+Gordon Feinblatt acknowledges the efforts of all of the women attorneys, paralegals and staff who make this firm special.
+The impact of each individual is significant, and the firm sends a very special thank you to the women of Gordon Feinblatt!

 Compassionate, problem solving and discerning.